baskuit/oak/readme.md

 # About

-This repo is foremost an combination of computer search with `libpkmn`.
-Currently I am working on a fast transposition-table based monte-carlo graph search: at the root node it uses MatrixUCB and at the child nodes it uses joint UCB for speed.
-This is directed towards attacking the `gen1randombattle` format.
+This repo is firstly a combination of computer search with `libpkmn`.
+It contains a C++ wrapper and utilities to make experimentation easier.

+# Scope

+Currently, the target is a Pokemon-Showdown bot for the `gen1randombattle` format - probably the simplest format that is actively played.

+The approach is to combine sound perfect info search with determinization of the opponents private information.
+It is essentially IS-MCTS.

 # Building